 All licensure courses are eligible for transfer into a Master of Arts in Education Plus Licensure in Early Childhood Education in the School of TPAL.

 Other Program Requirements to be completed by the end of the two-year program:

-- Maintain a 3.0 minimum GPA in all courses throughout the program
+- Maintain a 3.0 minimum GPA throughout the program

 - Teach with a provisional/intern license throughout the program and provide annual verification of continued early childhood education employment at a New Mexico school district

-- Participate in two semesters of observation by a University Supervisor, with a fee for each semester
+- Participate in two semesters of four observations by a University Supervisor, with a fee for each semester

 - Students can apply for a Level I Teaching License with New Mexico Public Education Department by submitting their Early Childhood Alternative Licensure Certificate and proof of passing scores for Praxis Exams: Core Academic Skills in Reading, Writing, and Math and Education for Young Children. https://www.ets.org/praxis/nm